 - The school is very stable, currently enjoying high demand for places and is backed by strong financial planning that enables all departments to be very well resourced.
 In recent years we have been investing heavily in a building programme to develop our facilities.
 Major projects have included a new Sports Centre (2008) and a new Science Centre (2015).
 Moving Science to a new building enabled us to refurbish the vacated space and in September 2016 we opened substantially upgraded spaces for our Geography, History and Classics departments as well as for two day houserooms.
-Our most recent project involved a completely new build (Beech Court) comprising a new sixth form centre, a new Library and a relocated Art Department.
-This opened in September 2018.
+In September 2018 we opened a completely new building (Beech Court) comprising a new sixth form centre, a new Library and a relocated Art Department.
 Concurrently we have relocated the Common Room and completed the substantial reorganisation of our campus which has provided many departments with greatly enhanced facilities.
 Our most recent project involved a new 3-story building which is home to two new houserooms and the Economics, Business Studies and Computer Science Departments.
 It also houses the Faringdon Lodge reception and the Second Hand Uniform shop.

 Abingdon prides itself on the commitment it makes to developing its teaching staff.
 This can be seen in a variety of ways: